インタビュー・対談シリーズ『私の哲学』

 However, about a year and a half later, it became very busy.
 People from Yamagata Prefecture proudly brought their acquaintances, and the number of repeat customers grew.
 So, I searched for a larger space and moved to our current location.
 Meeting customers every day was a joy.
 I feel it’s thanks to the customers that we are where we are today.

-We spare no expense in our ingredients
+We spare no expense in our ingredients to provide memorable dishes.

 Our restaurant, true to its name as a Yamagata-style kappo, offers variations on traditional Yamagata local cuisine.
 Are you familiar with Yamagata’s famous ‘Imo-ni’ (potato stew)?
 Its deliciousness comes from the variety of seasonal ingredients it contains, creating a rich umami flavor.
 Therefore, we use plenty of ingredients generously, finishing the dish with Yamagata soy sauce.
 We also frequently use Yamagata soy sauce, miso, salt koji, and sake lees in our other dishes.